“Gaining international experience is highly valued by employers”

 Gaining international experience is one of the most obvious benefits of studying abroad, but still, it’s one of the most important ones and highly valued by employers.
 It includes improving language skills, building up a global network and developing thoughts from a different perspective.
 Of course, it depends on the employer and on the job position, but without doubt, it’s great to outline these skills by a semester abroad.
 Especially the ASEAN region underlines these points significantly, as the spoken languages aren’t even close to western ones.
 Their quick economic development makes business contacts even more valuable and thinking outside the box more challenging, as their mindset and way of thinking is so different compared to the western world.

-Read more: Western vs Asian Educational System
+You might also be interested in: Western vs Asian Educational System

 The easiest way to identify different mindsets is by taking a closer look at the most influential philosophers in each regions’ past.
 For instance, South East Asia was highly influenced by Confucius and his thoughts, while Europeans were highly influenced by Greek philosophers, like Socrates and Plato.